HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/administration/user_privacy_pii.md

 Users can access their personal data stored in People Service.
 The API endpoint `/dx/api/people/v1/people/{id}/privacy/data` can be used to retrieve user data based on the user's identifier.
 Currently, this endpoint is only accessible to administrators.

-The response includes all user data stored in the People Service, including aggregated and user-generated data.
+The response includes all user data stored in People Service, including aggregated and user-generated data.
 The data may be summarized or redacted if they may contain PII of other users.

 ## User data erasure

 Users can request the erasure of their personal data from People Service.
 The API endpoint `/dx/api/people/v1/people/{id}/privacy/anonymize` can be used to initiate the data erasure process.
 Currently, this endpoint is only accessible to administrators.

-This process anonymizes the user's data by removing all personal information from the People Service.
+This process anonymizes the user's data by removing all personal information from People Service.
 The user's profile is retained, but all PII is replaced with generic or placeholder values, or is removed entirely.
 The anonymized data is still available for reporting and analytics purposes, but the user's identity is no longer identifiable.

 !!! note
     In case of aggregated PII, ensure that the data is also removed from the source system.
-Otherwise, the data may be synchronized back to the People Service.
+Otherwise, the data may be synchronized back to People Service.

 An anonymized user profile is also displayed differently in the People Service UI to indicate that the data has been anonymized.
 This ensures that administrators and other users can easily identify which profiles have been anonymized.